Duration and frame of the programme

 During the first 3 years, the Fellows conduct their personal research at the Vitacura Office in Santiago for 50% of their time.
 They are encouraged to actively participate in the Vitacura science life by giving talks or lectures, organising workshops, topical meetings, or training sessions, participating in selection processes, and mentoring or co-supervising students.
 Fellows can voluntarily ask to have a mentoring contact among the ESO science staff.
 For the remaining 50% of their time, the Fellows are assigned either to the Paranal Science Operations Department (with 80 nights within a 12 months period at the Paranal Observatory) or to ALMA operations.
 ALMA operations include observing at the telescope, data processing, software testing, serving as technical experts in the ALMA proposal review process, or developing new capabilities for the array.
 At Paranal, Fellows act as support astronomers, doing service-mode observations or helping visiting astronomers to achieve their science goals.
 They are also expected to join an Instrument Operations Team; in the role of Instrument Fellow, they gain an in-depth knowledge of different aspects of a given instrument such as engineering and technological characteristics, specific operational aspects and data reduction.
 ESO Chile Fellows have the opportunity to develop useful skills in project management, team coordination, and communication in a multi-disciplinary environment.
 Exploiting this unique mix of technical knowledge and their close contact with the science carried out at the Observatories, they can build a solid research programme that can boost their future career.

 Contracts are granted on a yearly basis by the Head of the Office for Science upon evaluation of the Fellow’s scientific performance and recommendation of the Fellow’s functional supervisor.
 During the fourth year several options are provided.
 Fellows may choose to spend the fourth year either at ESO's astronomy centre in Vitacura, at ESO Headquarters in Garching, or at any astronomy/astrophysics institute in an ESO member state, in ESO’s strategic partner Australia, or in Chile.
-There are no functional duties during the fourth year except in the case that the fourth year is spent at ESO Chile, where Fellows are expected to carry out functional work for up to 25% of their time.
+There are no functional duties during the fourth year.
+However, in the case that the year is spent at ESO Chile, Fellows can request to carry out functional work for up to 25% of their time (equivalent for 40 nights of observing).
 Fellows hosted by a Chilean institution will be eligible to apply for time on all telescopes in Chile through competition for Chilean observing time.

 The fellow communicates his/her option for the 4th year during her/his 3rd year.